AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Car insurance reviews

-Wisconsin has low auto insurance premiums, largely due to a low incidence of traffic accidents compared with the national average.
+Wisconsin’s auto insurance premiums are cheaper than the national average, largely due to a low incidence of traffic accidents compared with the national average.
 This low average pricing is consistent across driver categories and coverage levels.

 • USAA, Erie and American Family offer the lowest average premiums in many categories, and GEICO also offers competitive rates in some categories.